team-cake/TypeScript_Practice/README.md

 ## Project Status

-Project is: _in progress_
+Project is: _done_
-At the moment of writing I'm still playing around with TypeScript.
-Having a lot of fun!
-Next mission: TypeScript and it's compatibility with React.js, Node.js and Express
+Learned a lot!
+Will continue to explore the TypeScript world with future projects :)

 ---